raohiteshyadav/Khat/README.md

 cd public
 yarn
 ```
-We are almost done, Now just start the development server.
+We are almost done, Now just start the development server.<br/>
 **For Frontend.**
 ```shell
 cd public